Den1al/JSShell/README.md

 ```
 Utilizing the command queue, you can fire mutliple commands and the client will execute them one by one.
-All the commands are executed using a single context, so you issue mutiple related commands.
+All the commands are executed using a single context, so all of the commands are aware of each other (same scope).

 To view the commands issued to a client, first select a client:
 ```python